WHOLE SCHOOL CURRICULUM

 prepare pupils for the next stage of their education, employment or training.

-We will promote the EBAC subjects to ensure that pupils are able to access the widest possible post 16 education.
+promote the EBAC subjects to ensure that pupils can access the widest possible post 16 education.

 ensure pupils are literate and numerate to allow them to be successful in their work.